skyellen/robwork-mirror/doc/ressources/installation_windows.hpp.md

 Here -j gives the number of threads to use for compilation.
 Run with -help, -help-options or \-\-show-libraries to get more information about the various options.

+## ¤ RobWork Optional Dependencies ## {#sec_win_dependencies_rw_optional}

-Xerces is used some places in RobWork for opening XML files.
-It is still a requirement, but it is the intention that this dependency will one day become optional.
+Xerces can be used some places in RobWork for opening XML files.
+It is no longer a strict requirement, as RobWork is now able to use a Boost parser instead.
-It is necessary to compile the Xerces library:
+If you enable compilation of non-standard parts of RobWork, or need to compile old RobWork-dependent projects, it might be a good idea to compile Xerces:
- -# Go to http://xerces.apache.org and download the latest source distribution.
+ -# Go to http://xerces.apache.org and download the source distribution (we do not yet support version 3.2.0).
  -# Unpack it where you want Xerces installed.
  -# Open xerces-c-3.1.4/projects/Win32/VCxx/xerces-all.sln in Visual Studio (substitute VCxx with your Visual Studio version - see https://en.wikipedia.org/wiki/Microsoft_Visual_Studio#History for overview).
  -# Choose 64-bit Release build configuration, and build the XercesLib target.

-## ¤ RobWork Optional Dependencies ## {#sec_win_dependencies_rw_optional}

 SWIG (optional) is a tool that makes it possible to generate a LUA script interface for RobWork.
 Python and Java interfaces are also possible, but require that Python or Java SDK is installed as well.
 The SWIG tool is easily downloaded from: